jethornton/rpi/docs/source/install-10D.rst

   sudo passwd root

-Set the password then logout and login as root using the password you set.
+Set the password then reboot and login as root using the password you set.

 Change the user name with `usermod -l newname pi` I'll use john as the